bt3gl/Curated_JavaScript_and_Frontend/README.md

 # 🦄 Everything React 🦄

-A repository with everything you need to learn and become an expert on [React](https://reactjs.org/).
+A repository to learn [React](https://reactjs.org/).
 It goes together with a series of posts I am starting at [my blog](http://singularity.sh/).

 ***This is still in construction so Stay Tuned! <3***